83bytes/SoS/test_metrics/README.md

 This system allows you to:
 - Define custom mathematical functions as Python generators
 - Reference functions by name in JSON configuration
-- Generate metrics on each `/metrics` endpoint hit (tick-based)
+- Generate metrics at a one-minute interval
-- Export historical data to CSV with tick filtering
 - Deploy via Docker/Podman and Kubernetes

 ## Architecture